arnbme/apcupsd/README.md

 <a name="installOver"></a>
 ## 5. Installation Overview
+Take a deep breath, hold it, exhale.
+This is a substantial process.
 1. Uninstall APC PowerChute, if installed

 2. Connect APC UPS supplied cable to a USB port